Updated November 2017

 We found that the Osprey Talon performed best for the most athletic activities, easily crossing-over between biking, hiking, and peak bagging.
 The Gregory Salvo 24

 also works well for hiking, but crosses over for most other activities, such as traveling or using as a work, school, or errand bag.
 The Granite Gear Virga and Osprey Stratos are more specialized packs and are best for hiking long distances in comfort.
 While the Flash 18 is simple, the open compartment fits many different t items.
-It works well for urban applications, such as a daily gym bag or purse replacement, but it also serves as a great stuff sack to have along with you on overnight trips to use for summit bids and day outings.
+It works well for urban applications, such as a daily gym bag or purse replacement, but it also serves as an excellent stuff sack to have along with you on overnight trips to use for summit bids and day outings.

 Each product in this review proved to be durable over months of use; what it comes down to is the materials.
 Six out of the seven designs are made from either nylon or nylon blend with tough ripstop fabric reinforcements to prevent tears from spreading.

 Most of the durability issues were with buckles.
-A couple of the brands, such as Deuter and Gregory, use proprietary buckles, meaning that if one gets broken they will be difficult to replace.
-Typically, your local gear shop sells buckles for just a few cents and they can be switched out on many packs, but with proprietary buckles, both sides of the buckle will need replacement if one side is damaged.
+A couple of the brands, such as Deuter and Gregory, use proprietary buckles, meaning that if one gets broken, they will be difficult to replace.
+Typically, your local gear shop sells buckles for just a few cents, and they can be switched out on many packs, but with proprietary buckles, both sides of the buckle will need replacement if one side is damaged.
 Also, each model uses easy-to-adjust slider buckles for the sternum strap, which is handy at first but tends to be the first thing to go on a product that is frequently used.

 The Cierzo's tough shell withstands abuse.